 Blepharitis is an inflammation of the eyelids causing red, irritated, itchy eyelids and the formation of dandruff-like scales on eyelashes.
 It is a common eye disorder caused by either bacterial or a skin condition such as dandruff of the scalp or acne rosacea.
 It affects people of all ages.
 Although uncomfortable, blepharitis is not contagious and generally does not cause any permanent damage to eyesight.
-If you think you may have Blepharitis, please call 610-372-0712 to make an appointment with one of our board-certified physicians.
+If you think you may have Blepharitis, please contact our office to make an appointment with one of our board-certified physicians.
 Please do not attempt to treat the problem without consulting a physician first.

-2 Blepharitis Type Classifications
+Types of Blepharitis Classifications

-Anterior blepharitis occurs at the outside front edge of the eyelid where the eyelashes are attached.
+Anterior Blepharitis occurs at the outside front edge of the eyelid where the eyelashes are attached.

-Posterior blepharitis affects the inner edge of the eyelid that comes in contact with the eyeball.
+Posterior Blepharitis affects the inner edge of the eyelid that comes in contact with the eyeball.